 Then there are the places with niche items that rarely go on sale (like Apple products).
 Even if the product still stays at normal price during Black Friday, some vendors will at least provide a gift with purchase.

 Note: If inbox clutter is a concern, you can use either a filter or a junk email address to collect all the email in one spot.
-Typically, you don’t need to use the same email address at checkout for the code to work.
+You usually don’t need to use the same email address at checkout for the code to work.

 Keep an eye out for bundle deals